my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 -   Mini-RA at DTC
     -   one blocker almost finishing, and I was hesitant so that I missed the joining window, but I joined anyway, the car on the right moved too, making me stop beyond the waiting line.
 Have to wait for two blockers in the case that the 1st blocker planning to join or already on the RA.
+    -   better to be hesitant than rushing.
+Hesitant is minor, rushing can be dangerous and lead to fail.
     -   Have to give more gas when starting off.
     -   Going to the DTC, 2nd exit, must go half-on, half-off, otherwise blocking the way of the left lane.
 -   Approaching traffic light at ~40m/h, if you are more than 40 and the light is turning amber, you drive on, do not stop abruptly.

 Other things

--   Quarry use 1st geat.
+-   Quarry: use 1st gear.
 If going up, give way to cars coming down.
 Do not go on the pavement.
 -   Closed junctions.
 Especially at residential areas, must stop to observe.
 Not emerging first then observe.
 Can't have the head sticking out.
 -   In 30m/h areas, do mirrors and signals early, 8-10 car lengths, so that people know your intention and take actions early.
 -   Going back to Marston, Cherwell Drive, it's narrow but ok for two small cars.
 When you meet a bus and truck, must stop to give way.
 Let the bus or truck pass, then you drive on.